cse110-fa21-group35/cse110-fa21-group35/admin/team.md

 # Values

 An egg is simple, yet delicious.
 This icon represents our vision for our finished product: simple, intuitive, yet effective.
+Our values will focus on satisfying user's expectations with good UI/UX and functionality.

 # Project